 The Office of Indigenous Initiatives coordinates the following Committees and Working Groups:

-- The Aboriginal Council, the Aboriginal Caucus, and the working groups for Aboriginal Council
+- The Indigenous Council, the Indigenous Caucus, and the working groups for Indigenous Council

 - The TRC (Truth and Reconciliation Commission) Roundtable and the working groups for the TRC Roundtable